Roger Deakins: Personal life

 Deakins married Isabella James Purefoy Ellis (b.
 January 1954, professionally known as James Ellis Deakins and often referred to simply as James) on 11 December 1991.
 They had met in 1991 in Los Angeles on the set of David Mamet's Homicide, where she was working as the script supervisor.
 The two began dating after the Homicide production finished and were married within about six months.
 Since then, James Ellis has "ovesee[n] the digital workflow of... film[s]", and they have worked together on various projects, including The Goldfinch and 1917.
 As of February 2020, they reside in Kingswear, Devon, and Santa Monica, California.

-Deakins has kept a boat since beginning such activities with his father as a child—with him, first a sailboat, then a motor boat—and he currently keeps one in Torquay, his hometown, to which he often goes (and from which he fishes) when in Britain.
+Deakins has kept a boat since beginning such activities with his father as a child—with him, first a sailboat, then a motorboat—and he currently keeps one in Torquay, his hometown, to which he often goes (and from which he fishes) when in Britain.

 When in Devon he enjoys running, and has maintained a passion for still photography.
 In 2021, Deakins released a book of his black-and-white still photographs, Byways.

 Since 2005, Deakins has maintained a website through which he frequently communicates with admirers and other industry practitioners.
 His correspondence includes answering fan questions and offering cinematography tips.
 Since April 2020 he and his wife have hosted the Team Deakins podcast, whose guests have included Sam Mendes, John Crowley, and Denis Villeneuve.